Lee-W/NCKU-course-checker/README.md

 python3 setup-py2exe.py py2exe
 ```

-after that you will find executable file under folder `dist`
+After that you will find executable file under folder `dist`

 ## py2app
-It can only be used under Mac OSX.
+It can only be used under MacOS.

 ```shell
 python3 setup-py2app.py py2app
 ```

-after that you will find executable file under folder `dist`
+After that you will find executable file under folder `dist`

 # Screen shot